Demography of the Roman Empire

-The Roman Empire's population has been estimated at between 59 and 76 million in the 1st and 2nd centuries, peaking probably just before the Antonine Plague.
-Historian Kyle Harper provides an estimate of a population of 75 million and an average population density of about 20 people per square kilometre at its peak, with unusually high urbanization.
-During the 1st and 2nd centuries CE, the population of the city of Rome is conventionally estimated at one million inhabitants.
+The Roman Empire's population has been estimated at between 59 and 76 million in the 1st and 2nd centuries, likely peaking just before the Antonine Plague.
+Historian Kyle Harper provides an estimate of a population of 75 million and an average population density of about 20 people per square kilometer (km^{2}) at its peak, with unusually high urbanization.
+During the 1st and 2nd centuries CE, the population of the city of Rome is conventionally estimated at 1 million inhabitants.
 Historian Ian Morris estimates that no other city in Western Eurasia would have as many again until the 19th century.

-Papyrus evidence from Roman Egypt suggests like other more recent and thus better documented pre-modern societies, the Roman Empire experienced high infant mortality, a low marriage age, and high fertility within marriage.
-Perhaps half of the Roman subjects died by the age of 10.
-Of those still alive at age 10, half would die by the age of 50.
+Papyrus evidence from Roman Egypt suggests that like other, more-recent and thus better-documented pre-modern societies, the Roman Empire experienced high infant mortality, a low marriage age, and high fertility within marriage.
+Perhaps half of Roman subjects died by the age of 10; of those who survived to that age, half would die by 50.

-Due to migration, the ethnic composition of the city of Rome, its vicinity, and Italy as a whole went through substantial change during the early and later stages of the empire, with the migration divisible mainly in two separate periods: first during the Principate from Eastern Mediterranean areas, and later beginning from the Dominate by Northern and Western European peoples, continuing throughout the medieval ages and the early modern period.
+Due to migration, the ethnic composition of the city of Rome, its vicinity, and Italy as a whole went through substantial changes during the early and later stages of the Empire, with the migration divisible mainly in two separate periods: first during the Principate from Eastern Mediterranean areas; and later, beginning from the Dominate by Northern and Western European peoples, continuing throughout the Middle Ages and the Early Modern period.
 The resultant changes are reflected in the differences between Northern and Southern Italy to this day.
-The genetic distance between Northern and Southern Italians, although large for a single European nationality, is similar to that between the Northern and the Southern Germans.
+The genetic distance between Northern and Southern Italians, although large for a single European nationality, is similar to that between Northern and Southern Germans.